Jun 5, 2026

 👉 It solved correctness

-👉 But added an extra cycle every time
+👉 But added an extra execution cycle every time

 🚨 Core Issue

-Do something → realize missing data → do more → repeat
+Do something → discover missing data → do more → repeat

 Instead of: